 What is a Land Acknowledgement?
-While it can take many forms, it is a spoken statement at the beginning of an event or gathering that acknowledges the traditional and ongoing relationship between Indigenous people and the land you're currently on.
-A brief acknowledgement might simply mention the names of the Indigenous peoples for who these lands are traditional territory.
-A longer one might share additional history and context, covering Indigenous uses of the land, treaty history, the effects of colonialism, and more.
+While it can take many forms, a land acknowledgement is a spoken statement at the beginning of an event or gathering that acknowledges the traditional and ongoing relationship between Indigenous people and the land you're currently on.

+A brief acknowledgement might simply mention the name of the Indigenous peoples whose lands you are visiting.
+A longer acknowledgement might share additional history and context, covering Indigenous uses of the land, treaty history, the effects of colonialism, and more.

 It is up to you as the hike leader to decide how much you'd like to share during the acknowledgement; the length is less important than the intention and meaning behind it.
 A land acknowledgement is not meant to be a throwaway mention -or a token- but rather an opportunity to communicate respect, share history, offer education, and provide context for reflection.
-Local and regional information is available on many websites related to our parks, mountains and deserts.
+And, indigenous people are still here, and they're thriving.
+Don't treat them as a relic of the past.